parkjh688/parkjh688/README.md

 - 🌱 I’m currently learning MLOps
 - 👯 I’m looking to collaborate on any cool ML/DL projects
 - 🦄 I'm a community organizer at [keras Korea](https://www.facebook.com/groups/KerasKorea)
-- ⚡ Fun fact: I work in computer vision now, but once I was a nlp engineer who made chatbot builder.
+- ⚡ Fun fact: I work in computer vision now, but once I was a NLP engineer who made chatbot builder.
 - 📫 How to reach me: parkjh688@gmail.com